raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 2. Background & Experience
 3. Basic questions
 	1. Why Coalition - I’m excited about Coalition’s growth in the MDR space and the opportunity to work in a well-rounded, proactive security team.
 I believe my experience in threat detection will allow me to contribute effectively
 	2. Why Leave - I’m looking for a role with more challenges.
-I believe this role at Coalition will allow me to use my experience to strengthen the team’s defensive strategies while continuing to grow my skills in security monitoring and incident response.
-I’ve learned a lot in my current position, Coalition offers the chance to grow in areas like lead end-to-end investigations, which aligns with my long-term career goals.
+I believe this role at Coalition will allow me to use my experience to strengthen the defensive strategies by leading lead end-to-end investigations incidents while continuing to grow my skills in security monitoring and incident response.
+I’ve learned a lot in my current position, Coalition offers the chance to grow in areas like lead end-to-end investigations incidents, which aligns with my long-term career goals.
 4. Job Description questions
 	- Offensive Security
 		- Red Team engagement > Purple Team > Sit with SOC and deliver penetration test